-An estate tax closing letter is a form letter issued by the Internal Revenue Service when a federal estate tax return -- IRS Form 706, United States Estate and Generation-Skipping Transfer Tax Return -- has been reviewed and accepted.
+An estate tax closing letter is a form letter issued by the Internal Revenue Service when a federal estate tax return (IRS Form 706), and a United States estate and generation-skipping transfer tax return have been reviewed and accepted.

 Estate Taxes at the State Level

 In states that collect a state estate tax, the taxing authority will issue an estate tax closing letter as well.
 This indicates that the state estate tax return has been reviewed and accepted by the taxing authority.
 The document may also be required to clear any estate tax liens placed against a property to prevent it from being transferred to beneficiaries before any estate taxes that may be due are paid.
 Even if estate taxes are not due at the state level, this type of lien typically goes into place automatically until it's determined that this is the case.

 The closing letter acknowledges no taxes are due and lifts the lien.